cakephp/bakery.cakephp.org/2019/12/15/cakephp_400_released.rst

 ======================

 The CakePHP team is thrilled to announce the immediate availability of 4.0.0.
-This release begins a new chapter for CakePHP as 4.0 is now API stable and the release windows for 2.x and 3.x begin.
+This is release begins a new chapter for CakePHP as 4.0 is now API stable.
+With this release, Cake 3.x moves into maintenance mode while 2.x moves into security release mode.

 Key Features
 ------------